sylwekpiorko/python_2.7_sudoku_solver/README.md

 # sudoku_solver

+FOR PROPER VIEW USE RAW FILE VIEW !!

 Implementation of Sudoku solver program in python 2.7

 Input format for data will be 91 characters combines only > dots(.) and cifers (1-9) :